chedim/linker-parser/README.md

 ## Transpiling/Compiling
 Linker-parser provides support for transpiling into other languages via Rule::transpile hook.
 Currently this feature is limited to one target language.

+## Evaluating
+Passing a context object as second argument to `TokenGrammar::parse` will cause parser to pass this parameter to `Rule::apply` evaluation callback on each Rule as soon as the rule object is populated.

 ## Version History
 * 0.3
 - major refactoring from recursive to stack-based algorithm